bbauska/zombiePolitics/README.md

 sports.
 It also elevates death over life, selfishness over compassion, and economics over politics.
-But more so, it produces a kind of dysfunctional silence in the culture in the face of massive hardship and suffering, wiping out society’s collective mem­ ories of moral decency.
+But more so, it produces a kind of dysfunctional silence in the culture in the face of massive hardship and suffering, wiping out society’s collective mem­ ories of moral decency.</p>

-There is more than moral indifference and political cynicism at work here.
+<p>There is more than moral indifference and political cynicism at work here.
 There is also a culture in which there is not much room for ideals, a culture that now considers public welfare a pathology, and responsibility solely a privatized and individual matter.
 Under this form of zombie politics and mode of casino capital­